 Welcome to the alumni page!
 Learn about the many opportunities and career paths available to our majors through the stories of some of our alumni.
-We have arranged this list by employment sectors, which can be viewed on the left-hand menu.
-You can also see a breakdown of what our alumni are doing in the charts below.
+Check out the Careers and outcomes section on the left menu to see where our alumni are working and what they do.

 Katrina Schrock ’16 Katrina Schrock is in the Physics PhD Program at University of Iowa

 Kyele Bridel ’16 From USAF to U.S. soccer team

 Alum in Air Force competes in women's championship tournamentView profile

 Matt Bressler ’16 Matt Bressler searches for Dark Matter

 Physics is deepView profile

 Matthew Musselman ’14 Software Engineer at SimVention

 The Messiah Computer and Information Science curriculum prepared me well for my career as a Software Engineer.
 Not only did we use relevant technologies, we also applied Agile development methodologies in our capstone project under the guidance of Professors Nejmeh and Weaver.
 These skills enabled me to immediately contribute to my first professional software project, and have continued to be cornerstones in my ensuing career.